Flushing Tankless Water Heater Instructions

 • Close the valves on both hot and cold water lines.

-• Use the service (isolation) valve and connect the circulation pump (such as a pond pump) to the cold water line (garden hose is OK).
+• Use the service (isolation) valve to connect the circulation pump (such as a pond pump) to the cold water line (a garden hose is acceptable).
 The circulation pump is used to force the flushing solution through the heater.
 To make the flushing solution, use approximately 4 gallons of food-grade white vinegar.
-Alternatively, you can buy a delimer from the tankless manufacturer.
-It is recommended to get a non-toxic, non-corrosive, and biodegradable cleaning solution.
+Alternatively, you can buy a descaler from the tankless manufacturer.
+It is recommended to use a non-toxic, non-corrosive, and biodegradable cleaning solution.

-• Pour the cleaning solution (vinegar or delimer) into the bucket.
+• Pour the cleaning solution (vinegar or descaler) into the bucket.

-• Now, connect the hose to the heater using another service valve and terminate it to the appropriate drain bucket.
+• Connect the hose to the heater using another service valve and direct it to the appropriate drain bucket.

-• Drain and pump hoses should end in the same bucket and into the cleaning solution.
+• The drain and pump hoses should both end in the same bucket and be immersed in the cleaning solution.

 • Open both service valves on the hot and cold water lines.

-• Run the circulation pump and let the flushing solution go through the unit for one hour approximately.
+• Run the circulation pump and allow the flushing solution to circulate through the unit for approximately one hour.

 • Turn the pump OFF.

-• Rinse the cleaning solution from the water heater by opening the shutoff valve on the cold water line (close the service valve between the pump and heater), so it runs through the heater and into the bucket (approximately 5 min.)
-After that, open the shutoff valve on the unit and close the service valve between the heater and a bucket.
+• Rinse the cleaning solution from the water heater by opening the shutoff valve on the cold water line (close the service valve between the pump and heater) so it runs through the heater and into the bucket (for approximately 5 minutes).
+After that, open the shutoff valve on the unit and close the service valve between the heater and the bucket.

-• The recommendation is also to clean the in-line filter.
+• It is also recommended to clean the in-line filter.

-• Resume the power and run the water heater.
+• Restore power and run the water heater.

-The Rinnai manufacturer recommends the instruction as described in the above text.
-This is a safe and effective way of flushing tankless water heaters, which its owners or a professional plumber can do.
+The Rinnai manufacturer provides instructions as described above.
+This is a safe and effective way of flushing tankless water heaters, which can be done by the owners or a professional plumber.

-Manufacturers of the tankless water heaters recommend flushing the mineral deposits at least once a year, or more often if you leave in an area with hard water.
+Manufacturers recommend flushing the mineral deposits from tankless water heaters at least once a year, or more often if you live in an area with hard water.

 Find Trusted Plumbers & Get Free Quotes